Black Racer (DC Comics): Final Crisis

-The Black Racer makes an appearance in #1, present at the death of Orion.
-As with the other New Gods, his appearance has been redesigned; he now wears a sleeker armor only faintly resembling his classic appearance (his skis now appear to be highly stylized boots), and his poles appear much like scythes.
-The Final Crisis Sketchbook states that J.G.
-Jones and Grant Morrison decided to play up the Black Knight aspect of the character in this new design.
+The Black Racer appears in the Final Crisis event, where he is present at the death of Orion and pursues Barry Allen and Wally West.
+As with the other New Gods, his appearance has been redesigned; he now wears a sleeker armor and wields scythe-like poles.
+The Final Crisis Sketchbook states that J. G. Jones and Grant Morrison designed the Black Racer to resemble a knight.